Important Skills for Food Server Jobs

 Some places might forgive a server for being slow if he or she has excellent people skills.
 Most employers prefer both.
 But in general, the required skill set for food servers is fairly consistent.
 The top skills listed below can be improved with practice.

 Food servers must be cheerful and friendly, no matter how stressed, tired, or frustrated you may be.
 You may be responsible for fifteen tables at once.
 But your customers should feel that you care for them individually.
 Their dining experience depends on you staying positive and friendly.
 Likewise, kitchens can be stressful and tense.
 A demanding waiter can have a negative effect on the mood of the kitchen staff.
 Being pleasant and enjoyable to be around are important qualities in both the front and back of the house.

 As a food server, you need to be able to communicate effectively and clearly, both with customers and with colleagues.
 You need to be able to listen attentively, understand customer concerns, and relay them to the cooks or management effectively.
 Likewise, you may need to memorize aspects of the menu or the restaurant's history and convey those details to customers.

 Attention to Detail

-Some orders can be complicated, from food allergies to spice or garnish preferences.
-If you forget a detail, like leaving off a condiment or including croutons when a customer has a gluten-allergy, you'll upset and disappoint them.
-Worse, your mistake could make someone sick.
+Some orders are complicated, from food allergies to spice or garnish preferences.
+If you forget a detail, like leaving off a condiment or including croutons when a customer has a gluten-allergy, you'll upset, disappoint, and possibly harm them.
 Paying attention to the details of orders is an important part of your job and one that matters to the overall quality of your work.